-Here’s whether you can use a 5-volt charger to charge a 3.7-volt cell phone battery.
+Here’s whether it’s safe to use a 5v charger to charge a 3.7v cellphone battery:

 The load the wrong charger will send into the phone battery is far higher than what it is designed to take.